hsiangjenli/ntust-thesis-latex/README.md

 docker run --rm -v $(pwd):/workspace hsiangjenli/xelatex:ntust-thesis-v1.8.1

 # Enter the docker container and compile the LaTeX files
-# Then you will see the pdf file in the current directory
+# Then you will see the pdf file in build folder
 make pdf
 ```